Cristo Re alla Celestia Favaretto Fisca/Lirussi 1950-52

 Andrew triptych of 1478 by Bartolomeo Vivarini, and a small painting of The Saviour

-Blessing, a Resurrected Christ and a Madonna and Child,
+Blessing, a Resurrected Christ and a Virgin and Child,

 all by Alvise Vivarini, his nephew, from the 1490s.